Propagator positivity bounds for cosmological correlators: Acknowledgments

-{\bf Acknowledgments.} MHGL is supported by postdoctoral fellowship at NTU funded by the Ministry of Education (114V2004-3).
-MHGL also thanks the Yukawa Institute for Theoretical Physics at Kyoto University for hosting the workshop "Progress of Theoretical Bootstrap", where some of the results were presented.
-SM was supported in part by a UKRI Stephen Hawking Fellowship (EP/T017481/1), and thanks the organisers of the recent ``AdS/CFT meets Carrollian \& Celestial Holography" workshop at ICMS, Edinburgh, where this work was completed.
+M.H.G.L. is supported by a postdoctoral fellowship at NTU funded by the Ministry of Education (114V2004-3).
+M.H.G.L. thanks the Yukawa Institute for Theoretical Physics at Kyoto University for hosting the workshop ``Progress of Theoretical Bootstrap", where some of the results were presented.
+S.M. was supported in part by a UKRI Stephen Hawking Fellowship (EP/T017481/1), and thanks the organisers of the ``AdS/CFT meets Carrollian \& Celestial Holography" workshop at ICMS, Edinburgh, where this work was completed.